FutureInfinite/Kyozo/README.md

 ## Strategy

 Reviewing what was requested it was identified that a grouping of Department ID is required.
-On top of that an aggregation sum of salary [for Department ID] was requested.
+On top of that, an aggregation sum of salary [for Department ID] was requested.

-Initial review of the supplied example script was done.
+An initial review of the supplied example script was done.
-The example script appeared to be overkill and multiple queires where being generated.
+The example script appeared to be overkill and multiple queries where being generated.
-It was determined that a simple querythat aggregated and sumed the salary is all that is required,
+It was determined that a simple query that aggregated and summed the salary is all that is required,

 ## Solution
 Note: all logic is based on SQL Server